Products & Resources

 Organic cotton & wool mattress – Think of how much of your life you sleep.
 Do you want to expose yourself to chemical flame retardant and off-gassing for that much of your life?
 I don’t either, which is why I switched to one made with organic materials.
 This is the bed from The Futon Shop that I sleep on – made with organic cotton, wool (a natural flame retardant & it breathes), and in the US.

-Seventh Generation Disinfecting Multi-Surface Spray – utilizing the anti-bacterial components of plants, this essential-oil-based disinfecting spray is my go-to for reducing toxins.
+Seventh Generation Disinfecting Multi-Surface Spray – utilizing the anti-bacterial components of plants, this essential-oil-based disinfecting spray is my go-to for a deep clean.

-Manduka Prolite mat and eQua towel – this mat is incredible.
-I use it everyday – it has great cushion and grip and still looks brand new.
-Sustainably made from non-toxic material PLUS has a lifestyle guarantee.
+Manduka Prolite mat and eQua towel – this mat is incredible – great cushion and grip and doesn’t breakdown as you use it.
+Sustainably made from non-toxic material and has a lifestyle guarantee.

 Face & Body